guildai/issue-resolution/93-feature-selection-with-guild/README.md

 $ guild run features=f1,f2,f3 learning-rate=[0.01,0.1]
 ```

-This is arguably also confusing.
-Why the different syntax?
-Is the
+However, this is arguably also confusing.
-first case a list?

 Using a common list syntax at least resolves the question "what type
 of flag argument is this?"
 How that argument type is interpreted by